Skip to main content

 Limitations

-• Does not actually block other apps unless you let it (use Apple Screen Time or Android Digital Wellbeing in parallel for hard-blocking)
+• Does not block other apps unless you let it (use Apple Screen Time or Android Digital Wellbeing in parallel for hard-blocking)

 • Some students game the system by switching airplane mode